BloomTech-Labs/betterreads-be/README.md

     * DB_ENV - set to "development" until ready for "production"
     * HOST - set to host (i.e., localhost)
-    * USER - set to username on your postgres server
+    * DB_USER - set to username on your postgres server
     * PASSWORD - set to password for user on your postgres server
     * DB - set to database name for your postgres server
     * TEST_DB - set to test database name for your postgres testing server

+    * SESSION_NAME - ...
+    * SESSION_SECRET - ...
+    * GOOGLE_CLIENT_ID - this is generated in your google account
+    * GOOGLE_CLIENT_SECRET - this is generated in your google account
+    * FACEBOOK_CLIENT_ID - this is generated in your facebook account
+    * FACEBOOK_CLIENT_SECRET - this is generated in your facebook account

     <!-- *  STAGING_DB - optional development db for using functionality not available in SQLite
     *  NODE_ENV - set to "development" until ready for "production"